-The greater Miami area leads the nation in number of boat accidents.
+The greater Miami-Dade County area leads the nation in number of boat accidents.
 The Florida Fish and Wildlife Conservation Commission’s Division of Law Enforcement keeps statistics on boating accidents throughout Florida and reports them in annual reports.
-The most recent year with full data on accident causes is 2016, but this still helps us get a good picture of what kinds of boat accidents are most common, and how injuries occur.
+The most recent year with full data on accident causes is 2021, but this still helps us get a good picture of what kinds of boat accidents are most common, and how injuries occur.
 Miami boat accident attorney Prosper Shaked discusses some of the leading causes of boat accidents and how common boat accidents are in Miami.
-If you need a lawyer for your boat accident case, Prosper Shaked Accident Injury Attorneys PA offers free consultations.
+If you need a lawyer for your boat accident case, Prosper Shaked offers free consultations.

 Causes of Boat Accidents in Florida

 Florida is the state with the most boating accidents in the country.
-Moreover, Miami-Dade County and the surrounding counties alone are responsible for more boat accidents than New York State, the state with the second most accidents.
+Moreover, Miami-Dade County and the surrounding counties alone are responsible for more boat accidents than California, the state with the second most accidents.
 But what causes these accidents?

 By far, the most common cause of boat accidents is collision with another vessel.
 This includes boat-to-boat accidents, as well as accidents where one boat crashes into a smaller vessel (e.g. during a jet ski accident).
 The second biggest type of accident by number of accidents comes from collisions with a stationary object, followed by accidents involving flooding boats, then falls overboard, then running aground.